Go Back Go Back

 The world is gearing up its response to the rapidly spreading new coronavirus, SARS-Cov-2.
-But as it does so, access to sexual and reproductive health services and care is being severely curtailed.
+But as it does so, access to sexual and reproductive health services and care are being severely curtailed.

 In 1994, the groundbreaking 1994 International Conference on Population and Development (ICPD) in Cairo produced a paradigmvshifting ICPD Programme of Action.
 The document committed more than 180 countries to ensuring comprehensive sexual and reproductive health care for everyone.
 It also recognised that sexual and reproductive health and women’s empowerment are intertwined, and that both are necessary for the advancement of society.